fizzed/rocker/README.md

 ## Performance

-Based on the following template benchmark(https://github.com/fizzed/template-benchmark), Rocker is the clear winner.  ~15% faster than Pebble and ~250% faster than Freemarker while also using much less memory.
+Based on the following [template benchmark](https://github.com/fizzed/template-benchmark), Rocker is the clear winner.  ~15% faster than Pebble and ~250% faster than Freemarker while also using much less memory.